Beit Shearim National Park – Full Visitors Guide

 Picnic Area

-I wanted to mention that you can find restrooms, a small shop, and a picnic area near the parking.
+I wanted to mention that restrooms, a small shop, and a picnic area are located near the parking lot.

 After visiting the caves, you can make a short stop there.
-And then hike up the mountain (you can also drive) to the ruins of Beit Shearim.
+Then, hike up the mountain (you can also drive) to the ruins of Beit Shearim.

 Ruins Of Beit Shearim